Skip to contents

 alignment

 A character string.
-Possible values are "substructure", "core", "terminal" and "whole".
+Possible values are "substructure", "core", "terminal", and "whole".
 If not provided, the value will be decided based on the motif argument.
 If motif is a motif name, the alignment in the database will be used.
 Otherwise, "substructure" will be used.

 ignore_linkages

 A logical value.
 If TRUE, linkages will be ignored in the comparison.
+Default is FALSE.

 motifs